-Here in Minnesota and in the Upper Midwest (and other parts of the country, too), we are coming off of the longest growing season on record.
+Here in Minnesota and in the Upper Midwest, we're coming off of the longest growing season on record.
 It is early November and we have not yet experienced a good hard frost.
 But, it can’t last and that’s fine–we have a love for winter and all that comes with it.
 Except for one thing – road salt on our gardens.

 If you garden near the sea or near the road, then salt tolerant plants are an important issue to consider.
 Be successful, rather than stubborn, and install specimens that can handle a salty bath.
 These hardy plants are often referred to as boulevard or “hellstrip” plants.
-As the name implies, the hellstrip (the narrow, generally unloved stretch of land between the sidewalk and the street) is a tough place for plants to grow.
+As the name implies, the hellstrip is a tough place for plants to grow.
+(This is the narrow, generally unloved stretch of land between the sidewalk and the street.)
 It is the place where soil is compacted, lean, and yes, subject to regular drenches of road salt.

-When the snow flies and the plows are out, sit by the fire with a cup of salted caramel cocoa and know these plants can handle a little attitude (and road salt).
+When the snow flies and the plows are out, sit by the fire with a cup of salted caramel cocoa.
+Know these plants can handle a little attitude (and road salt).
 Here are just a few of our favorites.

 Why is salt a problem?

-Salt is moisture-wicking and pulls water away from roots, leaves and flower surfaces, causing plants to look as though they've been burned.
-When salt dissolves in water, it is easily taken up by plant roots, transported to the leaves, and can accumulate there at toxic levels.
+Salt is moisture-wicking and pulls water away from roots, leaves and flower surfaces.
+This causes plants to look as though they've been burned.
+When salt dissolves in water, it is easily taken up by plant roots and transported to the leaves.
+It can accumulate there at toxic levels.
 Salt damage happens through salt spray from the road or from the ocean.

 Tips and Tricks for Road Salt

 • Use sand or kitty litter (non-clumping!) instead of salt to combat ice.

 • When salt is a necessity, use as little as possible.

 • Pre-apply salt and de-icing chemicals prior to ice or snow events.
 More effective, and you can use less.